midas95/Ecommerce-Nest-Next/README.md

-# Elecshop - eCommerce app w/ Next.js, Nest.js and MongoDB
+# eCommerce app w/ Next.js, Nest.js and MongoDB

 ![Elecshop preview image](./client/public/design/preview.png)

 ## The Challenge ⚡️

-I wanted to build another eCommerce website using newer technologies than my [previous eCommerce project](https://github.com/NightClover-code/basic-eCommerce-website), where I used `Firebase` to store data and `Redux` for state management.

 I went with a `client-server` approach, and this time I mixed two frameworks for the first time, which were `Next.js` and `Nest.js`.